 Daniela Elena Costea

-Professor Daniela Elena Costea and her team are focusing on characterizing the interactions between epithelial (stem) cells and their microenvironment in normal conditions and during carcinogenesis.
+Professor Daniela Elena Costea and her team in the Experimental Pathology Research Group are focusing on characterizing the interactions between epithelial (stem) cells and their microenvironment in normal conditions and during carcinogenesis.

 Understanding the role of epithelial-microenvironment interactions in carcinoma progression.

 • Epithelial-mesenchymal interactions in oral and vulvar squamous cell carcinoma.